[UPDATED SEPTEMBER 2023]

 Is your cat fighting with other cats?
-Anxiety could be the cause.
+Anxiety could be the cause

-Play-fighting with fellow feline friends is a very normal part of cat behaviour – it will help your cat bond with other cats and build their confidence.
+Play-fighting with fellow feline friends is a very normal part of cat behaviour – it can help your cat bond with other cats and build their confidence.
 However, it can sometimes be hard to tell whether the fighting is playful or serious.
 Look out for the following body language clues:

 - Taking turns – If playing, cats normally ‘take turns’ making the dominant move.
 If they are both clawing and advancing at the same time, it’s more likely to be a real fight.

 - Growling, hissing, and snarling – As a general rule of thumb, cats tend to stick to a ‘meow’ when playing and save the hissing, snarling, and growling for genuine fights.

 - Ears – When fighting for real, cats tend to pin their ears back, so watch out for this behaviour.

 - Claws and teeth – Cats will rarely use their claws whilst play-fighting, and any biting shouldn’t cause injury or inflict pain.
 If the fight looks more violent than this, it is likely to be genuine and a cause for concern.